 - 12.01.
 Persons who apply to be placed on the pesticide-sensitive registry, which registry is hereby established, shall complete and submit an application for said registry.
 Said application shall be on a form provided by the Commissioner.
-The application shall include a statement of proof of medical justification by a physician licensed in the state of Colorado for the person who will be listed on the pesticide-sensitive registry. - 12.02.
-Persons who apply to be placed on the registry or who apply for renewal of their registration shall list those addresses which abut their principal place of residence.
-Persons who apply to be placed on the registry or who apply for renewal of their registration may also include their principal place of employment, their principal school, or both.
-The principal residential, employment, and school address must be for the person for whom medical justification has been provided in accordance with Part 12.01.
-For the purpose of this Part 12, "school" means public and charter schools, as those terms are defined at § 22-1-101, C.R.S., as well as private schools that are supported in whole or in part by tuition payments or private donations, that serve as educational institutions for students in pre-kindergarten or kindergarten through twelfth grade or any portion thereof. - 12.03.
-Each registration shall expire on November 1 of each year.
+The application shall include a statement of proof of medical justification by a physician licensed in the state of Colorado. - 12.02.
+Persons who apply to be placed on the registry or who apply for renewal of their registration, shall list those addresses which abut their residence. - 12.03.
+Each registration shall expire on November 1 of each year. - 12.04.

-- 12.04.
 Each person shall report to the Commissioner, on a form provided by the Commissioner, any change to the information provided in such person's application or in such reports previously submitted, within fifteen days of such change. - 12.05.
 Each person shall make an application to renew his registration on or before the first working day of November for the year of renewal.
 Said application shall be on a form provided by the Commissioner.
 The renewal application form shall include a statement of proof of medical justification by a physician licensed in the state of Colorado, which must be submitted every two years.